datawowio/datawow-ruby/README.md

 ```ruby
 <Datawow::Response @status=200, @message="success" @meta={"code"=>200, "message"=>"success"}, @data={...}, />
 ```
-you can use data whit calling `data` property and you will be get data like a example below
+you can use data with call `data` property and you will be get data like a example below

 ```json
 {